San Salvador (Cabrillo's ship): Model of San Salvador

 Cabrillo's flagship San Salvador has been described as having four masts: a square-rigged foremast, lateen-rigged main and mizzen-masts and an even smaller mizzen-type mast with a boom that swung well outboard, in the style of the modern-day yawl.
 La Victoria is described as having two masts, both lateen rigged.
 A model of San Salvador was built by Señor Manuel Monmeneu in association with the Naval Museum of Madrid.
 The model project was sponsored by the Portuguese-American Social and Civic Club of San Diego.
 This model depicts San Salvador more like La Victoria, with two major masts.

+Ship Cafe (Venice, California)

+The ship was commemorated in 1904 with the Ship Cafe a stone replica nightclub, in Venice, California.